guypritchard/q3js/README.md

 - Engine source is derived from [ioquake3](https://github.com/ioquake/ioq3) (GPLv2).
 See `ioq3/`.
 - Game assets remain © id Software / Bethesda.
 Supply your own `baseq3` data.
 - New code in this repository is licensed under the same terms as the respective sub-projects unless noted otherwise.
+- The WebSocket proxy and integration glue were developed by [lklacar](https://github.com/lklacar); please provide attribution if you reuse these components.
+- The `q3js.com` website and its original content are likewise authored and owned by lklacar; include proper credit when referencing or republishing any portion of it.

 Happy fragging!
 Feel free to open issues or PRs with improvements to the stack.